Live expert-led training courses/learning journeys across a wide range of topics.

 I’ve just taken the next step in my career – moving into the Managing Director role with an eight-month-old baby.
 Again, initially, I asked myself whether or not it was the right time to move into this type of role.
 However, this time I also asked myself the question, “why shouldn’t I?”
 I believed that I could do it and that it came back to finding a healthy balance.

-As more females move in to leadership roles I hope that others will see that equality is possible in business, and that you don’t have to choose between starting a family and progressing in your career.
+As more females move in to management and leadership roles I hope that others will see that equality is possible in business, and that you don’t have to choose between starting a family and progressing in your career.

 The arrival of my daughter was, and continues to be, a wonderful change in my life.
 In terms of changing my approach, if anything, my mindset is more determined than ever before.
 I am a role model to my daughter now, and she will be looking up to me.
 I want her to believe that she can achieve anything if she sets her mind to it.